 The first reason is cultural: most locals would find this offensive if you were to wear short-shorts or a revealling singlet.
 But the second set of reasons are about safety.
 You risk getting sunburnt, scratched by twigs and brances, or bitten by insects.

 Here are a few packing tips for hikers in Brunei.

-Like hiking and walking all over the world, never leave marked trails and let someone know where you are going, when you expect to return and when you have returned.
-Carry enough food and water for the expected trip plus extra.
+It goes without saying you should never leave marked trails anywhere you are in the world, and you should always let someone know where you are going, when you expect to return and when you have returned safely.
+Carry enough food and water for the expected trip, plus extra – you never know if you might get a bit lost, or if there's a hold up.
 Also, allow for extra time in the tropical heat, take it easy and conserve your energy.

-Tropical rainforests attract visitors and poisonous creatures in equal numbers and often the combination is not so great!
-To avoid nasty bites and stings wear long trousers when hiking and proper footwear.
-Also, wherever Macaques live (think rainforests!) visitors must store water bottles and any leftover food in their packs, Macaques are not shy and will steal any left over food and water.
+Tropical rainforests attract visitors and poisonous creatures in equal numbers.
+Insects often don't leave a good impression on travelers.
+To avoid nasty bites and stings wear long trousers when hiking and sturdy footwear.
+Also, watch out for macaques (a type of monkey) who live in rainforets – you must never leave leftover food in your unattended backpack or lying around, as macaques are cheeky animals, and will steal any left over food and water from you.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.